Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach: Origin of error estimator

 By the elementwise integration by parts, Cauchy-Schwarz inequality, error estimates for $\Pi_k$ \cite[Lemma 5.3]{JinXu:2020}, we proceed with the right hand side in the inequality of \eqref{eqn:est_derive01}

-From \eqref{eqn:est_derive01}-\eqref{eqn:est_derive02}, it follows that the residual \eqref{residual_0}, associated with the variational inequality in optimality system \eqref{optsys_phase-field}, is somewhat related to $\eta_{k,0}(\phi_k^\ast)$ although the computable quantity does not provide a reliable bound.
-This inspires the involvement of $\eta_{k,0}$ in the module \textsf{ESTIMATE}.
+From \eqref{eqn:est_derive01}-\eqref{eqn:est_derive02}, it follows that the residual \eqref{residual_0}, associated with the variational inequality in optimality system \eqref{optsys_phase-field}, is related to $\eta_{k,0}(\phi_k^\ast)$ although the computable quantity does not provide a reliable bound.
+This motivates the involvement of $\eta_{k,0}$ in the module \textsf{ESTIMATE}.

 Noting $\Pi_k$ does not preserve the zero boundary condition in $H_0^1(D)$, next we resort to the Scott-Zhang interpolation operator $I_k: H_0^1(D)\to V_k^0$ \cite{ScottZhang:1990}.
 By \eqref{residual_j}, the operator $I_k$ and the second equation of \eqref{optsys_phase-field_disc} with $v_k = I_k v \in V_k^0$ for any $v\in H_0^1(D)$, similar arguments yield for $1\leq j \leq l$